JetBrains-Research/MR-loader/README.md

 # MR-loader

 > [!IMPORTANT]
 > Tool is fully dependent on server response.
-Servers may differ and changed overtime.
+Servers may differ and change overtime.
 > If you encounter errors in results, please report.

 Tool for loading merge requests from Gerrit.
 Github functionality will be added later.

 MR-loader workflow:

-* Identify `maxId` (the largest existing ID number of pull request).
-It's done by requesting a batch of most recent pull requests.
+* Identify `maxId` (the largest existing ID number of pull requests).
+It's done by requesting a batch of the most recent pull requests.
 * Iterate over all integers until `maxID` and send the requests via REST API to load all required information of code changes with the specified ID.